Top 40 Salesforce SOQL Interview Questions and Answers 2026 — Aggregate Queries, Relationships, Governor Limits & SOSL Explained with Apex Code

 ORDER BY Contact.Name ASC

-Approach 2 — Unique Contacts only (no duplicates)
+📌 Approach 2 — Unique Contacts Only

 SELECT Name, Email